Psychology BSc (Hons)

 Additional costs

-On top of your tuition fees, you need approximately £250 for the purchasing of key textbooks.
+On top of your tuition fees, you will need approximately £250 for the purchasing of key textbooks.
 There may also be a cost for any fieldtrips; details of costs will be given to you with plenty of notice.

 There is a small cost for student BPS membership, and once you graduate, there is a registration fee and annual fee thereafter for Graduate Membership – full details of costs can be found on the BPS website.